timh8127/WSIST/README.md

 ## Author

-Tim Hug — Informatiker EFZ, Applikationsentwicklung apprenticeship project
+Tim Hug — Informatiker EFZ, Applikationsentwicklung apprenticeship project - Note that this project was worked in with the help of Claude and Claude Code.